Last updated on December 10th, 2019 at 11:43 am

-Luckily, making your own agate coaster with gilded gold or silver edges is not difficult.
+Luckily, making your own agate coasters with gilded gold or silver edges is not difficult.
 You’ll like the price too!
-You can get the agate for $5 or less per coaster depending on where you buy it.
+You can get the agate for $5 or less per coaster depending on where you buy the agate.

 These make a perfect gift for just about anyone, and you’ll definitely want to make a set for yourself!

 Here’s how you can make your own gilded-edge agate coasters:

 - *Agate slices in your favorite color — see note below